-Having reviewed Ambush's request and the Secretary's response, we find that due to an administrative error, the penalty assessment was not timely contested.
+Having reviewed Thyssenkrupp's request and the Secretary's response, we find that Thyssenkrupp's approximately three-week delay in filing while waiting for paperwork was excusable.
+We note that the operator showed a good faith desire to contest the assessment by ultimately choosing to file its notice of contest rather than continuing to wait.
 In the interest of justice, we hereby reopen this matter and remand it to the Chief Administrative Law Judge for further proceedings pursuant to the Mine Act and the Commission's Procedural Rules, 29 C.F.R.
 Part 2700.

-Accordingly, consistent with Rule 28, the Secretary shall file a petition for assessment of penalty within 45 days of the date of this order.
+Accordingly, consistent with Rule 28, the Secretary shall file a petition for assessment of penalty within 45 days of the date o this order.
 See 29 C.F.R. § 2700.28.

-Mary Lu Jordan, Chair
+Mary for Jordan Mary Lufordan, Chair